 Hello!
 I’m Mike Thompson.
-I built this website so you can see what kinds of things I can do for you.
+I built this website so you can hopefully find an innovative solution to an impossible problem.
 This site will also allow you to get to know me a little better.
 I think you’ll find this website informative and hopefully somewhat entertaining.
-After browsing around, you will see many of my talents that you can use to achieve your goals.
-Hopefully you will also find inspiration for a solution to one of your problems.
 Be sure to visit often for project updates.

 I have many interests and I want all future endeavors to reflect that.
 The Solutions page will explain a bit about what I can do for you, and what I plan to do later.
 The Inventions & Projects page will shed some light onto my many interests and capabilities.
 My official resume and a list of capabilities/interests can be found in the About Me section.
 This website will show you what I’ve been up to, what I can do for you, and what I’d like to accomplish.